 Is it any good?

-For this American remake, director Matt Reeves (Cloverfield) has kept very close to the much-loved, critically acclaimed Swedish original Let the Right One In, including its hushed, wintry atmosphere and deliberate pacing.
+Director Matt Reeves has kept very close to the much-loved, critically acclaimed Swedish original Let the Right One In, including its hushed, wintry atmosphere and deliberate pacing.
 The new film adds in more intense, gory sequences (and some particularly awful CG effects), as well as some more "explanatory" sequences that provide more information on the characters; there's less mystery here.

 The more obvious gore has the effect of neutralizing the movie's climactic sequence.
 In the original, it's a shocker, but here it's yet another gory scene in a long line of them.
 As a remake, it resides in the shadow of the original, and there's no real comparison.
 But the expert performances by youngsters Kodi Smit-McPhee and Chloe Grace Moretz go a long way in rescuing the new movie.
 These tender, emotionally mature characters provide the centerpiece for a very intense, effective coming-of-age story.

 Is fighting back a good way to deal with bullies?
 Did Owen's actions help his situation?
 What are some other ways of dealing with bullies?

 Owen clearly needed someone to reach out to, but is Abby the right choice?
 Who else could he have reached out to?

 |Cast:||Chloe Grace Moretz, Kodi Smit-McPhee, Richard Jenkins|

 |MPAA explanation:||strong bloody horror violence, language and a brief sexual situation|